e-Learning Blog

 ・Feedback

-When introducing e-learning, the base is "LMS".
-This is an abbreviation for "Learning Management System" and is also called a learning management system.
-Many LMSs have the functions introduced in the previous chapter, and can manage learner registration, progress, and learning content upload and settings.
+When introducing e-learning, the foundation is the "LMS".
+This is an abbreviation for "Learning Management System", also known as a learning management system.
+Many LMSs have the various functions introduced in the previous chapter, allowing for the management of learner registration and progress, as well as the uploading and setting of learning content.

-One of the representative LMS is "Moodle".
-Moodle is an open-source all-in-one learning platform and is widely used as a world standard LMS.
+A representative LMS is "Moodle."
+Moodle is an open-source all-in-one learning platform that is widely used as a global standard LMS.

-*For more information about Moodle, please see this page.
+*For more information about Moodle, please refer to this page.

 ② Teaching Materials

-After building the operational environment for e-learning using an LMS, the next step is to focus on the "content" of the learning.
-In other words, the materials.
-There are mainly three methods for preparing materials.
+After building the operational environment for e-learning using LMS, what is needed is the "content of learning."
+In other words, teaching materials.
+There are mainly three methods to prepare teaching materials.

-・Request production from e-learning providers and create original materials
+・Request production from the e-learning provider to create original materials

-・Produce in-house (with support from e-learning providers for internalization)
+・Produce in-house (receive support from the e-learning provider for in-house production)

-Generally, LMS conforms to SCORM (Sharable Content Object Reference Model: a standard for standardizing e-learning).
-Therefore, the material itself needs to conform to SCORM in order to function correctly on the LMS.
-By using SCORM-compliant materials, there are benefits such as being able to use the same materials in different LMSs.
+In general, LMS complies with SCORM (Sharable Content Object Reference Model: a standard for e-learning).
+Therefore, the educational materials themselves need to comply with SCORM to function correctly on the LMS.
+If the educational materials are SCORM-compliant, there are advantages such as being able to use the same materials in the same way across different LMS.

-*For more information on SCORM, please see this page.
+* For more information about SCORM, please refer to this page.

-To create materials compliant with SCORM, it is recommended to use e-learning content creation tools such as "iSpring Suite" or "Storyline".
-In particular, "iSpring Suite" can easily create learning content as a PowerPoint plugin software.
+To create SCORM-compliant educational materials, it is advisable to use e-learning content creation tools such as "iSpring Suite" or "Storyline."
+In particular, "iSpring Suite" is a plugin for PowerPoint, making it relatively easy to create learning content.

-However, since a certain level of knowledge is required for creating materials, it is common to ask a technical specialist with expertise.
-If you want to prepare materials, it is recommended to consult with an e-learning provider.
+However, creating educational materials requires a certain level of knowledge, so it is common to request assistance from a technician with specialized knowledge.
+If you want to prepare educational materials, it is recommended to consult with an e-learning provider.

-In addition, if there are support staff such as learning advisors (those who provide total care for learning) and tutors (those who answer questions about learning materials), they can help resolve learners' concerns and lead to increased motivation and improved results.
+Therefore, having support staff such as learning advisors (people who provide total care for learning) and tutors (people who answer questions about the materials) can help resolve learners' concerns, leading to increased motivation and improved results.

-6. Take the first step together to start e-learning
+6. Let's take the first step to start e-learning together

-e-learning is an innovative learning method that has emerged from the fusion of digital technology and the field of education.
-In the 2000s, the use of LMS expanded even further and it is now utilized in various educational settings.
+E-learning, an innovative learning method born from the fusion of advancements in digital technology and the field of education.
+In the 2000s, the use of LMS expanded further and began to be utilized in various educational settings.

-At the same time, Human Science has been involved in creating e-learning materials since the early days of e-learning in Japan, and has built a track record of over 20 years.
-We hope that you can make use of our rich experience and expertise to benefit your business.
+At the same time, Human Science has been involved in the creation of educational materials since the early days of e-learning in Japan, building a track record of over 20 years.
+We hope that the correct know-how based on this extensive experience will be useful for your business.

-If you are interested in e-learning and want to try it out, or if you are facing challenges or concerns such as "employees' motivation is not increasing" or "the effectiveness of education is not visible", please consult us.
-We will propose the most suitable plan for employee education, with both efficiency and effectiveness.
+If you are interested in e-learning and want to get started, or if you are facing challenges such as "employee motivation is low" or "the effectiveness of training is not visible," please feel free to consult with us.
+We will propose the optimal plan for employee training that combines efficiency and effectiveness.